 Can the IRS Take My Personal Injury Settlement?

-If you have back taxes, yes—the IRS MIGHT take a portion of your personal injury settlement.
+In other words, If you have back taxes, yes—the IRS MIGHT take a portion of your personal injury settlement.
 If the IRS already has a lien on your personal property, it could potentially take your settlement as payment for your unpaid taxes behind that federal tax lien if you deposit the compensation into your bank account.
 Likewise, even if the IRS hasn’t filed a lien yet, it could levy taxes against certain portions of your personal injury settlement that aren’t intended to reimburse you for physical injuries or property losses.
 To the question, Can the IRS take my personal injury settlement, the answer is Yes.

 Why Does the IRS File Tax Liens?